Gunnam Gangaraju: Debut in film

 Even before starting his greeting card business, Gangaraju dabbled in films.
-He was approached by C. L. Narasareddy (producer of Geethanjali) and Yarlagadda Surendra (co-producer of Siva) for the Telugu remake of the Malayalam film Malootty (1990), which starred Shamili in one of her first roles.
+He was approached by C. L. Narasareddy, the producer of Geethanjali (1989), and Yarlagadda Surendra, the co-producer of Siva (1989), for the Telugu remake of the Malayalam film Malootty (1990), which starred Shamili in one of her first roles.
 Gangaraju wanted to improve upon the original and added a brother character and cast Tarun for the role.
 This film started before Anjali (1990) which also starred Shamili and Tarun.
 After shooting for about seven days, the film was shelved due to financial constraints.

 When 'Font Cards' business was at high, he started the film Little Soldiers (1996) with a story he had written back in 1982 or 1984.
 Initially, it was supposed to be produced by someone else with Gangaraju directing it.
 When the producer backed out, Gangaraju himself produced the film.
-He said the hardest part about the film was making the three-year-old girl Kavya, who played one of the prominent characters in the film, to act.
-Though she is a non-Telugu girl, she dubbed in her own voice for all the scenes by learning Telugu in 3 months.
+He said the hardest part about the film was making the three-year-old girl Kavya, the daughter of Dr. A. V. Guruva Reddy, who played one of the prominent characters in the film, to act.
+She dubbed in her own voice for all the scenes by learning Telugu in 3 months.
 As per Gangaraju, he wrote the climax booby traps sequence years before the release of Home Alone (1993).
 Gangaraju mentioned that he invested ₹1.06 crore on the film and recovered ₹50–60 lakh from it as advances and incurred a loss of around ₹50 lakh.
 He feels the film would have performed better with a different publicity strategy.
 He also mentioned the long shooting time as a reason for the film's losses.